WaterReporter/api-reference/README.md

 ## Errors

 Water Reporter uses conventional HTTP response codes to indicate the success or failure of an API request.
-In general, codes in the `2xx` range indicate success; codes in the `4xx` range indicate that a request failed given the information provided (e.g. a required parameter was omitted or invalid); and codes in the `5xx` range indicate an error with Water Reporter's servers.
+In general, codes in the `2xx` range indicate success; codes in the `4xx` range indicate that a request failed given the information provided (e.g. a required parameter was missing or invalid); and codes in the `5xx` range indicate an error with Water Reporter's servers.

 ## Base URL